croaky/laptop/blog/articles/setup-react-native-laptop-vim.md

-# Laptop Setup and Vim Configuration for React Native
+# Setup for React Native

 React Native is a fast and efficient way to build iOS and Android apps.